b-matthias/MECL-MC300/README.md

 #### SPICE version

-I current choice for SPICE is MacSpice v?.? on my MacBook Pro, which I use to test each circuit and/or sub-circuit.
+MY current choice for SPICE is MacSpice v?.? on my MacBook Pro, which I use to test each circuit and/or sub-circuit.
 Nevertheless, I believe that this syntax should work for all SPICE based on Berkley SPICE.

 #### Personal Note